Investigative · Barry County Series

 There is a pattern in how Michigan’s legal system handles officials with documented misconduct exposure that stops short of formal discipline.
 It does not fire them.
 It does not publicly sanction them.
 It moves them sideways.
 Away from the most visible cases.
 Away from the scrutiny that accumulates in criminal court.
 Into roles where the caseload is different, the oversight is lighter, and the paper trail starts fresh.

-Elsworth’s trajectory follows the same pattern with striking precision.
+Elsworth’s trajectory follows this pattern with striking precision.
 Nearly 20 years as a criminal APA in Barry County.
 Documented declinations in the Megan Moryc matter, where no recorded victim interview was conducted.
 Documented declination in the Richelle Spencer matter, where the failure to act deferred harm to a second victim in a different county.
 Denial of plea communications on the Barry County court record in December 2023.
 Denial of those same communications to the AGC.
 Michigan Supreme Court complaint filed December 2024 naming him and Judge Schipper.
 Move to Kalamazoo County in January 2025, one month later.
 Not criminal prosecution.
 Family court.
-Where the cases involve children and vulnerable families, the media coverage is lighter, and the connection to his Barry County criminal record is less obvious to the families appearing before him.

 The Pattern Michigan Keeps Repeating When officials with documented misconduct exposure become too visible in criminal matters, Michigan’s institutional response is not discipline.
 It is relocation.
-Hartig moved off criminal cases after JTC proceedings.
-Elsworth moved from Barry County criminal prosecution to Kalamazoo County family court one month after a Supreme Court complaint named him.
-The result in both cases is the same: the official remains licensed, remains employed, remains in a position of institutional authority over vulnerable people, and the formal public record of accountability never fully closes.
+The official remains licensed, remains employed, remains in a position of institutional authority over vulnerable people, and the formal public record of accountability never fully closes.
 The people who bear the cost are the families who appear before them without knowing what the record shows.
 It is documented now.
 That changes the calculation.

 The Getting Office Exposure: Four Levels First, supervisory liability.
-If Getting knew or should have known about the outstanding records demand, the documented false representation on the Barry County court record and to the AGC, and the Michigan Supreme Court complaint, and took no action, that is a failure of supervising attorney obligations under MRPC 5.1 with its own potential disciplinary exposure.
+If Getting knew or should have known about the outstanding records demand, the documented false representation on the Barry County court record and to the AGC, and the Michigan Supreme Court complaint, and took no action, that is a failure of supervising attorney obligations under MRPC 5.1.
 Second, discovery integrity.
 Every felony prosecution Norg is currently handling involves discovery obligations to defendants who have a constitutional right to prosecutors meeting those obligations in full.
-A documented pattern of withholding records and making false representations in a prior matter is information defense counsel in those cases are now entitled to know exists.
 Third, family court risk.
 Elsworth is handling matters involving parental rights and child welfare.
-His documented record of declining domestic violence charges without recorded victim interviews, combined with his tenure in a court system that systematically failed to protect children, creates institutional risk for Getting’s office that has not been publicly addressed.
+His documented record of declining domestic violence charges without recorded victim interviews creates institutional risk for Getting’s office that has not been publicly addressed.
 Fourth, political and reputational exposure.
 Getting is elected.
 His non-response to a direct comment request is now in a published investigative record.
-If AGC complaints, civil proceedings, or legislative inquiry follow, his office is the named employer and his silence is part of the documented record.

 The Broader Pattern: Barry County Officials Do Not Stay in Barry County